yistoneriver/getdata006/CodeBook.md

 ##### Step4 Appropriately labels the data set with descriptive variable names
 * Replaces illegal characters of each feature with "." and then eliminates consective appearance of "." and trailing ".".
-* Elimnates second "Body" from some variables (believes this is a typo)
+* Eliminates second "Body" from some variables (believes this is a typo)
 * Use the modified feature strings as the descriptive names of the data frame obtained in Step1

 ##### Step5 Creates a second, independent tidy data set with the average of each variable for each activity and each subject